 Marc Andreessen is a software engineer and entrepreneur who first came to fame when he created Netscape, one of the first web browsers in the world.
-At the same time, Marc is probably better known for investing nowadays and his venture capital firm – Andreessen Horowitz.
+Even so, today Marc is better known for his investing skills, as demonstrated by his venture capital firm – Andreessen Horowitz.
+With a net worth of $1.35 billion as of September 2022, Andreessen has reached impressive levels of success.

-As you might expect, the entrepreneur is a prime example for startups and entrepreneurs looking to get ahead in an increasingly competitive landscape.
-In fact, Andreessen had a huge following on social media and was known for offering advice for these startups on a regular basis.
-You see, Marc “quit” social media recently in controversial fashion and confines most of his advice to interviews, events and major publications.
+As you might expect, this entrepreneur is a prime example for startups and entrepreneurs looking to get ahead in an increasingly competitive landscape.
+In fact, Andreessen had a huge following on social media and was known for offering startup advice on a regular basis.
+However, Marc “quit” social media recently in a controversial fashion.
+These days, he confines most of his advice to interviews, events, and major publications.

-With this in mind, let’s take a look at five pieces of advice from Marc Andreessen for entrepreneurs and startup founders:
+With this in mind, let’s take a look at seven pieces of advice from Marc Andreessen for entrepreneurs and startup founders:

 1. Adapt to Technology or Get Ready to Disappear

 Needless to say, Marc is fully aware that technology is changing at an increasingly fast pace.
-After all, few people know about Netscape today in spite of the browser being such a big deal when it first arrived on the scene.
+After all, few people know about Netscape today.
+This is in spite of the browser being such a big deal when it first arrived on the scene.

 Takeaway – Every business needs to be willing to adapt and change to remain relevant.